ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/configureRsyslog.md

 	!!!
 Tip "Take a look close to the bottom of the file"

 		There are two sections of interest that are highlighted in the above code block.
-If these lines could speak to you, they would say, "We are going to receive TCP messages, and we will use TLS to authenticate with the sender of these messages, and here are the certificate and keys needed to enable this to work".
+If these lines could speak to you, they would say, "We are going to receive TCP messages, and we will use TLS to authenticate with the sender of these messages and to enable encryption of the messages, and here are the certificate and keys needed to enable this to work".

 	For this configuration file to work, you'll need to install a software package to allow rsyslog to receive TLS-authenticated TCP messages and you'll need to create the certificate and keys and put them where the configuration file says you put them.